-This document describes procedures adopted by the Program in Audiology and Communication Sciences (PACS) concerning review of student academic and professional performance and integrity.
+This document describes procedures adopted by the Program in Audiology and Communication Sciences (PACS) concerning review of student academic, clinical, and professional performance and integrity.
 Students are encouraged to read this information for a thorough understanding of the contents.
 Any questions arising from the policies or procedures laid out herein should directed to a member of the CAPES and/or a Program Director.

-Serious or repeated academic failures or breaches of these principles in professionalism will be referred to the CAPES for review.
+Serious or repeated academic failures or breaches of the principles in professionalism will be referred to the CAPES for review.
 Throughout the enrollment of a student, it is within the jurisdiction of the CAPES to terminate the enrollment of a student who has demonstrated serious academic failure or a breach of professionalism.
-The deliberations of the CAPES are generally positive in approach and are committed to the ultimate aim of assisting students to successfully complete the courses of study required.
-The principle that careful selection of students will minimize attrition from the programs is strongly endorsed by the CAPES.

 The text contained herein outlines rules governing the review of student performance.
 For further information, refer to the Guiding Principles of Professionalism.

-• The ultimate responsibility of the CAPES is to assess whether each student meets the academic, professional, and ethical standards to enter their profession.
+The ultimate responsibility of the CAPES is to assess whether each student meets the academic, professional, and ethical standards to enter their profession.
 To accomplish this mission, the CAPES undertakes the following tasks:

-• Student advancement: The CAPES annually recommends promotion of students who have successfully completed all requirements of the current academic year to the studies of the subsequent year.
+- Student advancement: The CAPES annually recommends promotion of students who have successfully completed all requirements of the current academic year to the studies of the subsequent year.

-• Degree recommendations: The CAPES recommends those students who have successfully completed all prescribed requirements of their degree program and are qualified to receive the degree.
+- Degree recommendations: The CAPES recommends those students who have successfully completed all prescribed requirements of their degree program and are qualified to receive the degree.

-• Academic remediation reviews: When a student is in need of academic support services or intervention, the CAPES will recommend student status and remediation measures, which may include entry of a student into an Individualized Study Program (ISP).
+- Academic remediation reviews: When a student is in need of academic support services or intervention, the CAPES will recommend student status and remediation measures, which may include entry of a student into an Individualized Study Program (ISP).

-• Disciplinary action: The CAPES will review cases requiring disciplinary action or intervention due to unprofessional behavior and/or breach of integrity.
+- Disciplinary action: The CAPES will review cases requiring disciplinary action or intervention due to unprofessional behavior and/or breach of integrity.

-• Students in the Doctor of Audiology (AuD) program
+- Students in the Doctor of Audiology (AuD) program

-• Students in the Master of Science in Deaf Education (MSDE) program
+- Students in the Master of Science in Deaf Education (MSDE) program

-• Students in the Speech and Hearing Sciences (PhD) program*
+- Students in the Speech and Hearing Sciences (PhD) program*

-• SNCD students enrolled in PACS
+- SNCD students enrolled in PACS

 *Other University and/or School policies make precedence over those included here for PhD students.

-• Appointed and ex-officio membership: Five voting members of the CAPES will be drawn from the faculty and staff of PACS.
+- Appointed and ex-officio membership: Five voting members of the CAPES will be drawn from the faculty and staff of PACS.
 Members are appointed annually prior to each academic year, with appointments made for one-year terms.
 In addition, the CAPES membership will include, in ex officio capacity, a representative from the School of Medicine administration.
 A member of the PACS faculty or staff will serve as chair.

-• For the 2023-24 Academic Year, the following individuals are appointed to the CAPES: Beth Elliott, MAT (Chair); Brian Faddis, PhD; Lauren Felton, AuD; Casey Reimer, PhD; and Amanda Ortmann, PhD.
+- For the 2023-24 Academic Year, the following individuals are appointed to the CAPES: Beth Elliott, MAT (Chair); Brian Faddis, PhD; Lauren Felton, AuD; Casey Reimer, PhD; and Amanda Ortmann, PhD.

-• Guests:
+- Guests:

-• When the CAPES is addressing issues related to academic performance, a course instructor who is not a member of the CAPES, but who submitted the grade/issue in question may be present at the meeting to provide information related to the student’s performance.
+- When the CAPES is addressing issues related to academic performance, a course instructor who is not a member of the CAPES, but who submitted the grade/issue in question may be present at the meeting to provide information related to the student’s performance.
 The course instructor may send a designated representative or submit information in writing in lieu of attending in person.
 If insufficient information is available, final action for the student will be deferred until adequate information is available.

-• Similarly, when the CAPES is addressing issues of professionalism, the individual filing the Professionalism Concern Form will be present for the meeting, available by phone or video conference, and/or submit information in writing.
+- Similarly, when the CAPES is addressing issues of professionalism, the individual filing the Professionalism Concern Form will be present for the meeting, available by phone or video conference, and/or submit information in writing.

-• Any faculty member, administrator, or staff member may be invited at the discretion of the chair.
+- Any faculty member, administrator, or staff member may be invited at the discretion of the chair.

 The CAPES meetings must occur in a timely manner after all final examinations and as soon as possible after grades are submitted to the University (following the fall, spring, and summer semesters).
 A meeting of the CAPES may also be convened at any time such that timely review of a matter is deemed necessary.